| By John C

 thought: unless this generation makes all its

+children to forget what heroism is.
 "Bah!" said Perithoös.
 His anger was hidden now,

 smothered somewhat beneath a show of